GiannopoulosK/CustomerSegmentation-Churn/README.md

 ### Optimal number of clusters turned out to be 4! 🎯
 ![Cluster Metrics](charts/cluster_metrics.png)

-### Clustering didn't directly lead to actionable insights, but provided valuable observations. 🔍
+### Clustering didn't directly lead to actionable insights, but provided valuable observations: 🔍

+- ### Men are generally wealthier and spend more responsibly.
+- ### Marital Status and Education are not statistically important indicators of wealth or spending habits.

 ### Mean Feature Values for each cluster:
 ![Mean Feature Values](charts/mean_feature_values.png)